A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Experiment

 \subsection{Implementation Details}

-To fully validate the effectiveness and generalizability of STGCL, we take four different model-based approaches as baseline models.
+To fully validate the effectiveness and generalizability of CSRE, we take five different model-based approaches as baseline models.
 (1) CNN-based method.
-We select HCN \cite{li2018co} as the CNN-based method to validate STD-CL.
-We reproduce the experimental results using the released code and conduct our STD-CL on it.
-And we follow the training recipes as the paper describes.
+We select HCN \cite{li2018co} as the CNN-based method to validate CSRE.
+We reproduce the experimental results using the released code and conduct our CSRE on it.
+We follow the training recipes described in the paper.
 (2) GCN-based method.
 2S-AGCN \cite{shi2019two} and CTR-GCN \cite{chen2021channel}, the widely used GCN-based model for skeleton-based action recognition.
 For CTR-GCN, we follow their training strategies.
 Particularly, for 2S-AGCN, we update the training strategies from CTR-GCN, which can improve the performance significantly.
+Moreover, to validate whether CSRE is still applicable to the latest models, we also experiment on the combination of proposed CSRE and BlockGCN \cite{zhou2024blockgcn}.
 (3) Transformer-based method.
 For transformer-based methods, we choose Hyperformer as the baseline.

 For the details of contrastive learning, the size of the established memory banks is the length of the dataset.
-The dimensions of the decoupled features $\boldsymbol{t}$ and $\boldsymbol{s}$ is 256.
+The dimensions of the attentive features $\boldsymbol{t}$ and $\boldsymbol{s}$ is 256.
 For all datasets, the number of sampling instances $N^{+}_{H}$, $N^{-}_{H}$ and $N^{-}_{R}$ are set as 128, 512, and 512, respectively.
 To select the model with the best performance, we experiment with temperatures $\tau$ of 0.5, 0.8, and 1.0.
-All experiments are conducted on four GeForce GTX NVIDIA 3090 GPUs. \textbf{More implementation details are presented in the supplementary material.}
+All experiments are conducted with Pytorch \cite{paszke2019pytorch} deep learning library on four GeForce GTX NVIDIA 3090 GPUs.
+Moreover, to avoid random noise and ensure experiment reproducibility, we adopt the same random seed as the baseline methods and fix it.